Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Quoc Phuong: It must be reaffirmed once again that the export result of 9 million tons, earning 5.8 billion USD, an increase of 10.6% in volume but an increase of 23% in value of rice exports is very impressive.
 The average export price of rice in 2024 will also increase by 16.7% compared to 2023.
 This is an extremely impressive breakthrough after 35 years since Vietnam began exporting rice.

 It can be seen that in the past, Vietnam had many difficulties in exporting rice.
 However, currently, the reputation of Vietnamese rice has been increasingly enhanced.
-In addition, in terms of brand building, after a period of time, the Vietnamese rice brand has been increasingly affirmed in the world market.
+Besides, in terms of brand building, after a period of time, the Vietnamese rice brand has been increasingly affirmed in the world market.
 Vietnamese rice has not only been exported to traditional markets but also to many new markets with increasingly high value.

-With the momentum of rice exports in 2024, I expect that in 2025, rice export activities will maintain their advantages.
+With the momentum of rice exports in 2024, I expect that in 2025, rice export activities will still maintain their advantages.
 At the same time, with support solutions for trade promotion and product promotion as proposed in Decree 01, I hope that businesses will take advantage of the opportunity and promote brand building so that rice grains will increasingly affirm their position in the world market.

 Thank you!